future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 Thus, they work homogeneously across all CoAP transports, and provide end-to-end security across untrusted proxies.

-These components are optional, but enabled by default -- when disabled, the only sensible policy that is left <!-- "deny everything" is not sensible, could just not include CoAP then -->
-is to allow unauthenticated access everywhere.
-For example, this may make sense on a link layer with tight access control.
-The components also have internal dependencies:
-EDHOC can only practically be used in connection with OSCORE;
-ACE depends on either depending on the profiles used.
+Alternatives are possible (for instance DTLS, TLS, IPsec or link-layer encryption) but are currently not implemented / not yet supported in RIOT-rs.

-### Access policy
+### Server access policy

-The policy is configured depending on the enabled security mechanisms.
+A policy is configured for the whole server depending on the desired security mechanisms.
 Examples of described policy entries are:

 * This is a fixed public key, and requests authenticated with that key are allowed to GET and PUT to `/limit`.
 * The device has a shared secret from its authorization server, with which the authorization server secures the tokens it issues to clients.
 Clients may perform any action as long as they securely present a token that allows it.
-For example, a token may allow GET on `/limit` and PUT on `/led/0`".
+For example, a token may allow GET on `/limit` and PUT on `/led/0`.
 * Any (even unauthenticated) device may GET `/hello/`.

-#### Interacting with RIOT-rs CoAP server from the host
+#### Interacting with a RIOT-rs CoAP server from the host

 A convenient policy (which is the default of RIOT-rs's examples) is to grant the user who flashes the device all access on it.